wuespace/telestion-project-daedalus2/application/README.md

 If you want to test your changes directly in docker, you can package it and run it beside the MongoDB container.

-1. Please shutdown any running containers and services:
+1. Please shut down any running containers and services:

    ```sh
    docker-compose --profile devel-native down